-The HR buzzword of recent years has been employee experience, but it's a natural extension of the focus on the customer and candidate experiences.
+In recent years a familiar phrase in HR has been employee experience, but it's a natural extension of the focus on the customer and candidate experiences.
 Typically, the employee experience focuses on the positive elements and aspects of the workplace, but what about the other types of activities that aren't as positive, such as investigations?
 Is there a way to maintain a positive experience so that the workforce appreciates the respect, fairness and clear communications that make up part of the process?

 The point isn't just to try and dress up something to look more fun or important than it really is.
 The point is to create an environment and a culture where people feel comfortable bringing up issues when necessary because they know the employer will take them seriously and work to resolve them in a timely manner.
 The key elements of that include respect, fairness and transparency, as we'll explore more deeply below.